aadi350/data-science-syllabus/interview-questions/behavioural.md

 # General Tips
 - Match your language to the voice and image of the brand

+# Things to Ask the Interviewer
+1. What is the company culture like?
+2. Is there an opportunity for growth in this role?
+3. How do you measure employee performance?
+4. What is the most challenging aspect of the position?
+5. What do you enjoy most about working with this company?

 # Researching the Organization
 *From Grokking the Behavioural Interview*
 - Look into mission statement, history, products, services, culture and pay attention to the *tone*